Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Introduction

-In Section~\ref{sec::ust}, we introduce UST and prove the convergence of the Peano curve and complete the proof of Theorem~\ref{thm::cvg_triple}.
+In Section~\ref{sec::ust}, we prove the convergence of the Peano curve and complete the proof of Theorem~\ref{thm::cvg_triple}.
 The work~\cite{DubedatEulerIntegralsCommutingSLEs} predicts the limiting distribution of Peano curve in UST in general polygon with a special alternating boundary condition.
 However, the proof there lacks the complete construction of discrete observable and the analysis of the corresponding limit of the observable.
 Our proof in Section~\ref{sec::ust} focuses on the Peano curve in UST in quad and follows the standard strategy: we first derive the tightness of the Peano curves and construct a discrete martingale observable, and then identify the subsequential limits through the observable.
-This part is a generalization of the work in \cite{SchrammScalinglimitsLERWUST} and \cite{LawlerSchrammWernerLERWUST}, and we proceed following a simplification advocated by Smirnov~\cite{SmirnovICM2006} and~\cite{CDSmirnovConformalInvarianceLatticeModels} where the authors provide a different observable from the one in \cite{LawlerSchrammWernerLERWUST}.
-The observable proposed in~\cite{SmirnovICM2006} and~\cite{CDSmirnovConformalInvarianceLatticeModels} is more suitable for the setup in quad.
+This part is a generalization of the work in \cite{SchrammScalinglimitsLERWUST} and \cite{LawlerSchrammWernerLERWUST}, and we proceed following a simplification advocated by Smirnov\footnote{H.W. learned this observable from a master course delivered by Smirnov in 2015, but we are not able to identify a published reference.} who provided a different observable from the one in \cite{LawlerSchrammWernerLERWUST}.
+Smirnov's observable is more suitable for the setup in quad.
 We remark that the observable here does not have an explicit closed form and the identification of the driving process is a non-trivial step, see Lemma~\ref{lem::drivingfunction}.
 As a byproduct, we obtain the continuity and reversibility of $\hSLE_{8}$ and complete the proof of Theorem~\ref{thm::hsle_continuity_reversibility}.

-We emphasize that the $C^1$-regularity on $\partial\Omega$ in the assumption of Theorem~\ref{thm::cvg_triple} is crucial in the proof of the tightness.
-We derive the tightness following the argument in~\cite[Theorems~11.1]{SchrammScalinglimitsLERWUST} where $C^1$-regularity is assumed.
+We emphasize that the simple and $C^1$ regularity on $\partial\Omega$ in the assumption of Theorem~\ref{thm::cvg_triple} is crucial in the proof of the tightness.
+We derive the tightness following the argument in~\cite[Theorem~11.1]{SchrammScalinglimitsLERWUST} where the simple and $C^1$ regularity is assumed.
 See Appendix~\ref{app::tightness}.